 Know Who to Call

-Congrats!
-All that is left is enjoying your visit!
+Congratulations!
+All that is left is making the most of your visit!

 During your Stay

 - To make sure no damages are associated with your stay, create a record of any trouble spots of the rental.
 Get in touch with the rental manager immediately to report your observations.
 If there is a difference of opinion about legal liability later, having the recorded problems and communication attempts will be useful.